Raisina Dialogue: World leaders discuss challenges like US-Iran tensions, climate change

 Talking about India, Harper hailed Prime Minister Modi's leadership, saying India will be a country that is self-defined.
 "India is not going to be a bastion of Western liberals.
 Under the current Government identity is coming back in a big way," he said.

-Rasmussen said NATO is stronger than ever before, much stronger since the end of the Cold War.
-"NATO's cover must expand, for instance in the Middle East.
-What NATO could do is train forces in the Middle East... lead the anti-ISIS coalition," he said.
+Jaishankar, in his remarks, said five years ago, Prime Minister "gave us a challenge" and it was his view that as a rising power, India should not just be participating in global conversations organized by others, but it was important that it creates its own platforms, organize discourses and shape narratives.
+"Five years later, I can state with some confidence that we have delivered to a great measure on those expectations," he said.

-The fifth edition of the prestigious Raisina Dialogue, jointly organized by the Ministry of External Affairs and the Observer Research Foundation, will bring together 700 international participants from over 100 countries, in one of the largest gatherings of its kind.
-The three-day conference will see the participation of 12 foreign ministers, including from Russia, Iran, Australia, Maldives, South Africa, Estonia, Czech Republic, Denmark, Hungary, Latvia, Uzbekistan, and the EU.
+The fifth edition of the prestigious Dialogue, jointly organised by the Ministry of External Affairs and the Observer Research Foundation, will bring together 700 international participants from over a 100 countries, in one of the largest gatherings of its kind.
+The three-day conference will see participation of 12 foreign ministers, including from Russia, Iran, Australia, Maldives, South Africa, Estonia, Czech Republic, Denmark, Hungary, Latvia, Uzbekistan and the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)